 The storage technology is based on from Cowa developed salt-water mixtures that offer an up to factor four higher energy density than water.
 The materials are non-toxic, non-flammable and recyclable.
 Furthermore, they do not lose capacity over time and are cost-effective.
 Based on these advantages, a much cheaper and more sustainable solution to increase photovoltaic self-consumption can be offered to the end-customers than electrical batteries.
 Finally, no change in the heat pump system configuration is required.

 Jörg Worlitschek, Simon Maranda and Remo Waser founded the startup Cowa Thermal Solutions with the mission to boost renewables in buildings by compact thermal energy storages.
-Cowa has won the “Zentralschweizer Business Plan Contest” and the Venture Kick Final in January 2020, is supported by the Swiss Climate Foundation and has been ranked in the top 11 and top 60 startups of the ZKB Pionierpreis and the De Vigier Preis respectively.
-The startup is currently looking for funding/investors and plans to launch their first product in 2021.
+Cowa has won the “Zentralschweizer Business Plan Contest”, the Venture Kick Final in January 2020, is supported by the Swiss Climate Foundation and has been ranked in the top 11 and top 60 startups of the ZKB Pionierpreis and the De Vigier Preis respectively.
+The startup is currently looking for funding/investors and plans to launch their first product in late 2021.

 Residential-Scale Demonstrator for Seasonal Latent Thermal Energy Storage for Heating and Cooling Application with Optimized PV Self-Consumption.
 Waser, R.; Berger, M.; Maranda, S.; Worlitschek, J.; 2019, No. October.